atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 - **Calendar** - probably the most important and inconsistent attribute for climate data (for historical ‘weather’ data products, one would hope it just follows the Gregorian calendar).
 Either global, or attached to the “record-keeping dimension” (`time` ).
 Common formats include
     - *365_day* / *noleap* / *365day* / *no_leap* / etc. **- the years are magically shortened so they all have 365 days (most common for climate data)
-    - g*regorian* / *proleptic_gregorian -* modern calendar with leap years
+    - *gregorian* / *proleptic_gregorian -* modern calendar with leap years
     - *360_day* - rare calendar in which the year has 360 days (so all months have equal lengths).
 To my knowledge, the Hadley Model is the only major recent model to use this, but be aware of its existence.
 - **Units** - generally attached to the variable in question.
 Common variable units:
     - *Temperature -* almost always in Kelvin
     - *Precipitation* - often in *kg/m^2s*, which is the SI unit for precipitation rate (volume per time).
 Multiply by 3600 to get mm/hour, or 141.7323 to get in/hour (the density of water is 1000 kg/m^3, multiplying by the density gets you the rate in m/s, or depth/time - the rest is just accounting to your desired units of depth and time).
 - **Missing / Fill Value** - if there are some crazy high or low values in your data, you may want to check if those just represent the missing / fill value, a common sub-attribute of variables.
+You may also encounter "masked arrays", which are another way to represent missing data.

 **Reading netCDF data**